Cheerios Drops "Gluten-Free" Claim In Canada, But Not In The US

 Yet the Canadian Celiac Association, an advocacy group, last year recommended that people with celiac disease not consume the cereal due to concerns about General Mills' process for sorting out loose gluten-containing grains from the oats (which are naturally gluten-free) used in Cheerios.

-“We are delighted to hear the claim will be removed voluntarily from the packages”, said Melissa Secord, executive director of the Canadian Celiac Association, in a statement.
+“We are delighted to hear the claim will be removed voluntarily from the packages,” said Melissa Secord, executive director of the Canadian Celiac Association, in a statement.

 Gluten-Free Cheerios Recalled After Tests Find They Contain Gluten